mrkimsan/website/data/posts/projects/kleurtjes-en_us.md

 This project is built using Node.js, with MongoDB as a database.
 Express is used as the web server, using express-handlebars as the view engine.

-The project is also available on [GitHub](https://github.com/jipfr/colors-new).
-The site is also available at [kleurtj.es](https://kleurtj.es/jip)
+The project's source code is available on [GitHub](https://github.com/jipfr/colors-new), with a live version of the project at [kleurtj.es](https://kleurtj.es/jip)

 ![Jip's dashboard](/assets/projects/kleurtjes.png)
 ![Marijn's dashboard](/assets/projects/kleurtjes-3.png)